Skip to content

 A gesture repeated.

-At 3,000 meters on the Tibetan Plateau, the annual combing of the yak khullu marks a seasonal rhythm.
-This down, the animal’s soft undercoat, is a material shaped by altitude and climate.
-It possesses a unique character: ethereal in its lightness, yet robust in its memory.
+At 3,000 metres on the Tibetan Plateau, the annual combing of the yak khullu marks a seasonal rhythm.
+This down — the animal's soft undercoat — is a material shaped by altitude and climate.
+Ethereal in its lightness, yet robust in its memory.
 It is the foundational lexicon for Norlha, an atelier rooted in this landscape, and for the three blankets conceived with Jade Grain.

 Each design explores a different dialect of this material language.

 The Nomad Net Throw in Monk Red draws its deep, earthy tone from the iron-rich clay found in the Tibetan highlands.
-Its open, breathable weave provides a unique, lightweight warmth, making it an ideal layer for transitional seasons.
+Its open weave is deliberately breathable — warmth held lightly, the way that altitude teaches restraint.